vuryleo/naiveCPU/README.md

 * Ray Song (emacsray@gmail.com)
 * Vury Leo (i@vuryleo.com)

-This is a TCHO-MIPS 16bits CPU that assigned as homework of Computer Compose Principle.
+This is a THCO-MIPS 16bits CPU that assigned as homework of Computer Compose Principle.

 Protocols
 =========